gruntwork-io/terragrunt/docs/_docs/04_reference/strict-mode.md

 Whenever possible, Terragrunt will initially provide you with a warning when you use a deprecated feature, without throwing an error.
 However, in Strict Mode, these warnings will be converted to errors, which will cause the Terragrunt command to fail.

+A good practice for using strict controls is to enable Strict Mode in your CI/CD pipelines for lower environments to catch any deprecated features early on.
+This allows you to fix them before they become a problem in production in a future Terragrunt release.

+If you are unsure about the impact of enabling strict controls, you can enable them for specific controls to gradually increase your confidence in the future compatibility of your Terragrunt usage.

 ## Controlling Strict Mode

-The simplest way to enable strict mode is to set the `TERRAGRUNT_STRICT_MODE` environment variable to `true`.
+The simplest way to enable strict mode is to set the [strict-mode](/docs/reference/cli-options/#strict-mode) flag.

 This will enable strict mode for all Terragrunt commands, for all strict mode controls.